PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 II.
 Circular directions
 =======================

-**Introduction.
-Note that horizontal movements are dependent on the system for horizontal axis movements, so the choice for absolute or relative directions will have an impact here as well.**
+**Note that horizontal movements are dependent on the system for horizontal axis movements, so the choice for absolute or relative directions will have an impact here as well.**

 .. _top_of_circle: